-Table 77.
+Table 75.
 Control Status Register for Host Transmit Endpoint (HOST_TXCSR) Field Descriptions

-Bit Field Value Description 15-14 Reserved 0 Reserved 13 MODE 0-1 Set this bit to enable the endpoint direction as Tx, and clear the bit to enable it as Rx.
+Bit Field Value Description 15-14 Reserved 0 Reserved 13 MODE 0-1 Set this bit to enable the endpoint direction as Tx, and clear this bit to enable it as Rx.
 Note: This bit has any effect only where the same endpoint FIFO is used for both Transmit and Receive transactions.
 12 DMAEN 0-1 Set this bit to enable the DMA request for the Tx endpoint.
 11 FRCDATATOG 0-1 Set this bit to force the endpoint data toggle to switch and the data packet to be cleared from the FIFO, regardless of whether an ACK was received.
 This can be used by Interrupt Tx endpoints that are used to communicate rate feedback for Isochronous endpoints.
-10 DMAMODE 0-1 This bit should always be 0.
-9 DATATOGWREN 0-1 Write 1 to this bit to enable the DATATOG bit to be written.
+10 DMAMODE 0-1 When using DMA, clear this bit to receive an interrupt for each packet, or set this bit to only receive error interrupts.
+9 DATATOGWREN 0-1 Set this bit to enable the DATATOG bit to be written.
 This bit is automatically cleared once the new value is written to DATATOG.
 8 DATATOG 0-1 When read, this bit indicates the current state of the Tx EP data toggle.
 If DATATOGWREN is high, this bit can be written with the required setting of the data toggle.
 If DATATOGWREN is low, any value written to this bit is ignored.
 7 NAK_TIMEOUT 0-1 This bit will be set when the Tx endpoint is halted following the receipt of NAK responses for longer than the time set as the NAKLIMIT by the TXINTERVAL register.
 It should be cleared to allow the endpoint to continue.
 Note: This is valid only for Bulk endpoints.
-6 CLRDATATOG 0-1 Write a 1 to this bit to reset the endpoint data toggle to 0.
+6 CLRDATATOG 0-1 Set this bit to reset the endpoint data toggle to 0.
 5 RXSTALL 0-1 This bit is set when a STALL handshake is received.
-The FIFO is flushed and the TXPKTRDY bit is cleared (see below).
+The FIFO is flushed and the TXPKTRDY bit is cleared.
 You should clear this bit.
 4 SETUPPKT 0-1 Set this bit at the same time as TXPKTRDY is set, to send a SETUP token instead of an OUT token for the transaction.
 Note: Setting this bit also clears the DATATOG bit.
-3 FLUSHFIFO 0-1 Write a 1 to this bit to flush the next packet to be transmitted from the endpoint Tx FIFO.
-The FIFO pointer is reset and the TXPKTRDY bit (below) is cleared.
+3 FLUSHFIFO 0-1 Set this bit to flush the next packet to be transmitted from the endpoint Tx FIFO.
+The FIFO pointer is reset and the TXPKTRDY bit is cleared.
 Note: FlushFIFO has no effect unless TXPKTRDY is set.
 Also note that, if the FIFO is double-buffered, FLUSHFIFO may need to be set twice to completely clear the FIFO.
 2 ERROR 0-1 The USB controller sets this bit when 3 attempts have been made to send a packet and no handshake packet has been received.
 You should clear this bit.
 An interrupt is generated when the bit is set.
 This is valid only when the endpoint is operating in Bulk or Interrupt mode.
 1 FIFONOTEMPTY 0-1 The USB controller sets this bit when there is at least 1 packet in the Tx FIFO.
 0 TXPKTRDY 0-1 Set this bit after loading a data packet into the FIFO.
 It is cleared automatically when a data packet has been transmitted.
 An interrupt is generated (if enabled) when the bit is cleared.

-4.62 Maximum Packet Size for Peripheral Host Receive Endpoint (RXMAXP)
+4.60 Maximum Packet Size for Peripheral Host Receive Endpoint (RXMAXP)

-The Maximum Packet Size for Peripheral Host Receive Endpoint (RXMAXP) is shown in Figure 77 and described in Table 78.
+The Maximum Packet Size for Peripheral Host Receive Endpoint (RXMAXP) is shown in Figure 75 and described in Table 76.

-Figure 77.
+Figure 75.
 Maximum Packet Size for Peripheral Host Receive Endpoint (RXMAXP)